Macatawa Technologies Logo

 Step 3: Archive Old Files

 Files you may need later but don’t use daily should be moved to an archive folder.
 Consider adding the year or project name to make it easy to find later.
-Archiving keeps your main workspace clutter-free while retaining important information.
+Archiving keeps your main workspace clutter-free while retaining important information and is a crucial part of file management.

 Step 4: Delete Unnecessary Files